MapsPeople/docs/collections/_web/v4/guides/using_events.md

 ### Building changed event

-The building changed event will be fired when the map is moved around and a new building comes in focus.
+The `building_changed` event will be fired when the map is moved around and a new Building comes in focus.

 This is also related to the Floor Selector, which will update its view to show the Floors of the current Building.

 The event handler is called with a [building](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/global.html#Building) object representing the building in focus.